 Inner Images, Inc

 Although our Breast Care Center is comprised of veteran mammographers, all with at least fifteen years of experience, the tips and tricks that Pam was able to teach us were very beneficial.
 We always strive to provide the best possible care for our patients and this training has given us another tool to help us achieve our goals.
 I would highly recommend the training and the trainer to other facilities.
-Pam was great to work with and it is always helpful to gain a new perspective on positioning.
+The trainer, Pam Fulmer, was absolutely outstanding!
+She made everyone feel at ease and you can tell she truly loves her job.
+It is always helpful to gain a new perspective on positioning.
+This training course exceeded our expectations and we cannot say enough good things about it.

 Doretha Pridemore RN, BSN